NEMO API

 Constructing the PSyIR

-Transformations in PSyclone are applied to an Internal Representation, the “PSyIR.”
+Transformations in PSyclone are applied to an Intermediate Representation, the “PSyIR.”
 In contrast to the other APIs where the PSyIR is constructed from scratch, for NEMO PSyclone must parse the existing Fortran and create a higher-level representation of it.
 This is done using rules based upon the NEMO Coding Conventions [nem13].
 These rules are described in the following sections.

 Loops